 From the Port of Dover

 HGVs will use the elevated Jubilee Way to exit the port and continue northbound on the A2, following signs for Canterbury and the M2.
-The White Cliffs IBF will be signposted via the westbound off-slip from the A2 at Whitfield Interchange.
+The Dover IBF will be signposted via the westbound off-slip from the A2 at Whitfield Interchange.

-Prominent road signage will be located on the route to and from the Port of Dover along the A2 corridor for those HGV drivers required to report to the White Cliffs Inland Border Facility.
+Prominent road signage will be located on the route to and from the Port of Dover along the A2 corridor for those HGV drivers required to report to the Dover Inland Border Facility.
 There will also be signs outside the site entrance to advise hauliers

 about the use of site facilities and providing site contact details.